JSorngard/zalgo_codec/codec/README.md

 # zalgo codec

 This crate lets you convert an ASCII text string into a single unicode grapheme cluster and back.
-It also provides a procedural macro that lets you embed such a grapheme cluster and decode it into source code at compile time.
+It also provides a procedural macro that lets you take source code that's been converted into such a grapheme cluster and compile it as if it was never zalgo-ified.
 This lets you reach new lows in the field of self-documenting code.

 The encoded string will be ~2 times larger than the original in terms of bytes.